For Foundation: Galactic Frontier heavy spenders ($500+/month) deciding whether Evan Rogers is worth committing to during his current rotation window.

 Yes, if you are building or maintaining a competitive Beam flagship.
 The condition is straightforward: if Beam is your primary flagship type, Evan Rogers during a rotation window is the highest-value purchase available to you in that window, ahead of module bundles, speedup packs, and most event offers.

 Partial builds underperform.
-If the budget is not there to take Evan Rogers to meaningful potential during this rotation, it is better to wait for the next window and enter it with a full commitment than to acquire him and let him sit at low potential indefinitely.
+If the budget is not there to take Evan Rogers to meaningful potential during this rotation, wait for the next window and enter it with a full commitment rather than acquire him and let him sit at low potential indefinitely.